Norway Economic Outlook

 Norway Economic News

-On 21 September, Norges Bank’s Executive Board kept the key policy rate unchanged at its all-time low of 0.50%, where it has been for more than a year.
+At its 15 March meeting, Norges Bank’s Executive Board kept the key policy rate unchanged at its all-time low of 0.50%, where it has been since March 2016.